Submissions

 Tables

 Tables should be kept to a minimum and be designed to be as simple as possible.
 The table title should be concise, no more than two sentences.
 The rest of the table legend and any footnotes should be placed below the table.
 Footnotes can be used to explain abbreviations.
-Tables must be cell-based, such as would be produced in a spreadsheet program or Microsoft Word.
+Tables must be cell-based, such as those produced in a spreadsheet program or Microsoft Word.
 Do not provide tables as graphic objects.
 Tables must be no larger than one printed page.
 Do not include color, shading, lines, rules, text boxes, tabs, returns, or pictures within the table.
-The details of the methods used in the experiments should preferably be described in the legend instead of in the text.
+The methods used in the experiments should preferably be described in the legend instead of in the text.
 The same data should not be presented in table and graph form or repeated in the text.
 All tables must be numbered consecutively (in Arabic numbers).
 Place tables as close as possible to where they are mentioned in the main text.
-All Tables should be referred to in the text as Table 1, Table 2, etc.
+All tables should be referred to in the text as Table 1, Table 2, etc.

 Figures